 Instructions

 - Preheat oven to 400°F. Toss the chopped butternut squash and red peppers with 2 Tablespoons olive oil and spread on a large baking sheet.
-Bake for 20-25 minutes.
+Bake for 20-25 minutes until soft.

-- Heat 2 Tablespoons olive oil in a large Dutch oven over medium-high heat.
+- Heat 2 Tablespoons olive oil in a large Dutch oven or soup pot over medium-high heat.
 Add onion and garlic and sautée 3-4 minutes, until fragrant and soft.
-Add roasted vegetables, tomatoes, salt, pepper, thyme and spices.
-Top with chicken or vegetable broth and stir to combine.
+Add roasted peppers and butternut squash, tomatoes, salt, pepper, thyme and spices.
+Top with chicken or vegetable broth and ½ cup water, and stir to combine.
+The vegetables may not be completely covered by the liquid.

-- Add an additional 2-3 sprigs thyme to the pot (optional) and bring to a boil.
-Reduce heat to low and simmer, uncovered, for 20 minutes until all vegetables are tender.
+- Add an additional 2-3 sprigs thyme to the pot and bring to a boil.
+Reduce heat to low and simmer, uncovered, for 20 minutes until all vegetables are fork-tender.

-- Remove from heat and let cool.
-Remove thyme sprigs, if using.
-Working in batches, blend the soup in a blender, or use a hand-held immersion blender to blend the soup in the pot.
-Taste and adjust salt and pepper if necessary.
+- Remove from heat and let cool slightly.
+Remove thyme sprigs.
+Working in batches, blend the soup in a blender until smooth, or use a hand-held immersion blender to blend the soup in the pot.
+If needed, add more water to reach your desired soup consistency.
+Stir in the milk and honey, then serve.